Browse by Medical Category

 James Cusack, MD, FACS, a surgical oncologist and research scientist at MGH and Associate Professor of Surgery at Harvard Medical School, specializes in locally advanced, recurrent, and metastatic cancer and is committed to global health equity.

-The Cusack Laboratory has made landmark contributions to the understanding of molecular mechanisms of chemotherapy resistance within cancer cells.
+The Cusack Laboratory has made landmark contributions to the understanding of molecular mechanisms of chemotherapy resistance.
 Since 1995 Dr. Cusack's research has been funded by NIH, American Cancer Society, biotech, and his patients.
 Ongoing research topics are biomarkers of resistance and new targets for therapeutic intervention in colorectal and appendiceal cancer, melanoma, and Merkel Cell carcinoma.
 His bibliography lists over 70 publications, and he serves on numerous editorial boards.

-Dr. Cusack is the Director of the MGH Global Surgery Initiative and is committed to improving surgical techniques and access to multidisciplinary cancer care in resource-limited settings, including Rwanda, Uganda, Botswana, Liberia, Bangladesh, Kazakhstan, and the Philippines.
+Dr. Cusack is the Director of the MGH Global Surgery Initiative and Co-Chair of the MGH Cancer Center Global Health Committee.
+He leads the MGH Cancer Care Initiative in Mbarara, Uganda, and is committed to improving access to affordable surgical treatment and multidisciplinary cancer care in resource-limited settings, especially the East African Community.

 MGH Hotline 12/05/08: A multidisciplinary team from the MGH Cancer Center recently traveled to Kazakhstan's capitol Astana to work with the city's Department of Health to improve the oncology services at a local hospital.